KargAlex/Microprocessors-Lab2/README.md

 # ARM Assembly & C Project – UART-Controlled LED Processing with Button Interrupt

 ## Overview
-This embedded systems project implements a number-processing routine on the STM32F401RE using C (with ARM CMSIS libraries), designed for the **Microprocessors & Peripherals** course at AUTH (Spring 2025).
-The program takes a numerical input over UART, processes each digit every 0.5 seconds using a hardware timer, and controls an onboard LED depending on digit parity.
+This embedded systems project implements a number-processing routine on the STM32F401RE using C (with ARM CMSIS libraries).
+The program takes a numerical input over UART, processes each digit every 0.5 seconds using a hardware timer, and controls an onboard LED.
 Additionally, a hardware button can interrupt and control LED behavior dynamically.

 ## Requirements
 - **Microcontroller:** Nucleo STM32F401RE